 500 and 600 yards.

-No of shots One sighting shot and ten to count per firer at each distance.
-No of targets One per team.
-Time Limit One hour at each distance.
-First Prize A Challenge Cup and five NRA Gold Medals.
-Second Prize Five NRA Silver Medals if entries exceed eight.
-Special Conditions
+One sighting shot and ten to count per firer at each distance.

+One per team.

+One hour at each distance.

+A Challenge Cup and five NRA Gold Medals.

+Five NRA Silver Medals if entries exceed eight.